MikkelTPetersen/Embedded-Blinky/README.md

 NEW FEATURE
 -----------------------
 You are now able to flash the MCU while building the project with `zig build flash`.
 It targets ttyAMC0 by default, but can be changed with additional input arguments.
+You are also able to read the content of the chip using `zig build read`.
+It produces a flash.bin file in your current folder.